carlos-alvarezdelavega/calculator/README.md

 - CSS
 - JavaScript

+## Acknowledgements

+I worked with [ChatGPT](https://chat.openai.com/) to complete this project.
+ChatGPT helped me to work out the logic of the JavaScript programming behind the calculations, while I mainly worked on the front-end CSS design to visualize the calculator.

 ## Live Demo

-Check out the live demo of the calculator [here](https://your-live-demo-url).
+Check out the live demo of the calculator [carlos-alvarezdelavega/calculator](https://carlos-alvarezdelavega.github.io/calculator/).

 Feel free to explore, contribute, and use this calculator for your own projects!